redwoodjs/redwood/docs/docs/background-jobs.md

 })
 ```

-Two variables are exported: one is an instance of the `JobManager` called `jobs` on which you'll call functions to create jobs.
+Two variables are exported: one is an instance of the `JobManager` called `jobs` on which you'll call functions to create jobs and schedulers.
 The other is `later` which is an instance of the `Scheduler`, which is responsible for getting your job into the storage system (out of the box this will be the database thanks to the `PrismaAdapter`).

-We'll go into more detail on this file later (see [Job Configuration](#job-configuration)), but what's there now is fine to get started creating a job.
+We'll go into more detail on this file later (see [JobManager Config](#jobmanager-config)), but what's there now is fine to get started creating a job.

 ### Creating New Jobs